ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Feedback that arrives over such anonymizing networks.

-Clients sending feedback to an auditor may prefer to reduce the temporal granularity of the history leakage to the auditor by caching and delaying their SCT Feedback reports.
-This elaborated upon in {#pooling-policy-recommendations}.
+Clients sending feedback to an auditor may prefer to reduce the temporal granularity of the history exposure to the auditor by caching and delaying their SCT Feedback reports.
+This is elaborated upon in {#pooling-policy-recommendations}.
 This strategy is only as effective as the granularity of the timestamps embedded in the SCTs and STHs.